theheraldproject/theheraldproject.github.io/efficacy/paper.md

 but that's because we've been using the formula and testing approach for longer.
 The formula wasn't designed to show our protocol in a good light.
-We would encourage all teams to apply our formula to their work and rapidly iterate to improve their efficacy.
+We would encourage all teams to apply our formula to their work and rapidly iterate to improve their own efficacy.
 This way more lives can be saved.

 ## What doesn't it cover?